- Page Count: 369

 When a twist of fate lands them instead on the Banshee, a vessel of dubious repute, Doran learns he’s been framed on Earth for conspiracy.
 As he pursues a set of mysterious coordinates rumored to hold the key to clearing his name, he and Solara must get past their enmity to work together and evade those out for their arrest.
 Life on the Banshee may be tumultuous, but as Solara and Doran are forced to question everything they once believed about their world—and each other—the ship becomes home, and the eccentric crew family.
 But what Solara and Doran discover on the mysterious Planet X has the power to not only alter their lives, but the existence of everyone in the universe…

 Other things I loved: the female lead is capable, smart, resourceful, and just gets stuff done instead of whining about her life.
-The story is narrated through the POVs of both main characters, which gives everything way more depth.
+And the story is narrated through the POVs of both main characters, which gives everything way more depth.
 There wasn’t a ton of sci-fi stuff either… it was more just like a few ideas here and there so you didn’t forget they were in space.
 Otherwise it was more of an adventure story!

 Also, a lot of elements reminded me of The Lunar Chronicles at times, which obviously makes it an instant favorite.
 For example, the female lead ends up helping out as a mechanic on a ship that reminded me a lot of The Rampion with Thorne’s crew.
 There are several other TLC aspects, too, but they’re kind of spoiler-ish.